Aquilegia: Natural hybridization

 Aquilegia × miniana (pictured) is a naturally occurring hybrid of A. flavescens and A. formosa.

-A lack of genetic and physiological barriers permits columbine hybridization across even distantly related species with high degrees of morphological and ecological differences.
+A lack of genetic and physiological barriers permits columbine hybridization across even distantly related species that possess substantial morphological and ecological differences.
 In natural settings, hybrid columbines may occur wherever the natural ranges of multiple species come into contact.

 While artificial pollination has determined the extent of the genus's interfertility, breeding between plants within the same species is generally more common even in settings – both natural and cultivated – where multiple columbine species are present.
 A significant barrier to hybridization occurring naturally is the proclivity of pollinators to preferentially support infraspecific crossbreeding due to the pollinators' recognition of familiar flower typology.

 In North America, species with flowers adapted to hummingbird and hawkmoth pollination have far reduced natural hybridization with species that do not share these adaptations.
 Still, hybridization and subsequent introgression occurs in North American columbines.
-Such hybridization across columbines with two different pollination syndromes can be driven by a third pollinator that do not show favoritism towards a particular pollination syndrome.
+Such hybridization across columbines with two different pollination syndromes can be driven by a third pollinator that does not show favoritism towards a particular pollination syndrome.
 In the instance of populations of hybrids between the yellow-flowered A. flavescens and red-flowered A. formosa in the northwestern United States, the resultant pink-flowering columbines were initially described as an A. flavescens variety and are now accepted as Aquilegia × miniana.

 In China, clades distinguishing eastern and western A. ecalcarata populations indicate gene flow from different species.
 A study using genetic modeling indicated that the spurless A. ecalcarata may have developed from two separate mutations from discrete eastern and western populations of the spurred A. kubanica, an instance of a hybrid parallel evolution.
-Further hybridization between A. ecalcarata and spurred columbines that share its range is limited by each species's selection for particular pollinators.
+Further hybridization between A. ecalcarata and the spurred columbines that share its range is limited by each species's selection for particular pollinators.
 However, a short-spurred A. rockii phenotype has developed from hybridization with western A. ecalcarata.